grafana/pyroscope/docs/sources/reference-pyroscope-architecture/deployment-modes/index.md

 You can deploy Pyroscope in one of two modes:

-- Monolithic mode
+- Monolithic mode: In this mode all components run in a single process and multiple instances will not share information with each other
-- Microservices mode
+- Microservices mode: In this mode in this mode as you scale out the number of instances, they will share a singular backend for storage and querying

 The deployment mode is determined by the `-target` parameter, which you can set via CLI flag or YAML configuration.